johnwelch/ssisUnit/README.md

 ssisUnit supports task level testing in SSIS.
 Any control flow task can have a set of tests created around it.
 This level of granularity in testing can make testing complex packages much easier.

-The SsisUnit test framework has evolved into **LegiTest**.
+The ssisUnit test framework has evolved into **LegiTest**.
 If you are looking for:
 - coverage for databases (anything with an OLE DB or ODBC provider)
 - SQL Server Analysis Services (tabular and multidimensional)
 - SQL Server Reporting Services